 You may need to have vaccinations or health checks before you enter the US.
 The National Travel Health Network and Center and the World Health Organization recommend that visitors be vaccinated against rabies and tetanus.

 Your school may have its own requirements.
 Many universities require all new students to prove they've been vaccinated or are immune to certain infectious diseases, such as measles, mumps, rubella (MMR), pertussis and meningitis, and to be screened for tuberculosis.
+Some universities may even require COVID-19 vaccinations.

 When travelling, make sure you're able to access any medication you might need and don't forget to pack extra in your carry-on bag, in case your checked baggage is delayed.
 If you're unsure about anything, chat to your doctor about your options, and consult your school's website for their immunisation and health insurance policies.